rcaloras/bashhub-client/README.md

 ###Bashhub provides
 - Super powerful command search by using contextual information about how commands are executed.
   - e.g. the directory, session, system, exit status, etc.
+- Unlimited detailed terminal history stored in the cloud.
 - Support across systems.
 Access your terminal history from anywhere!
-- Unlimited detailed terminal history stored in the cloud.
-- A sweet command line interface to access all of it.
+- Support for Bash and Zsh with a sweet cli for everything.

 ##Quick Install
 ```bash